BraidenGole/C/README.md

   - One line IF statements for example: if (myVar == 2) { return 0; }

+  - There are macro names without underscores separting the words of the constant.
+  #define KTHISISANEXAMPLE 10.

   and some other smaller details.